Magnetized Thick Disks around Boson Stars: Conclusion

 \section{Conclusion}

-In this work we investigate the properties of non-selfgravitating magnetized thick disks in boson star spacetimes.
+In this work we investigate the properties of non-selfgravitating magnetized thick disks in rotating boson star spacetimes.
+For the boson stars we here employ a massive complex scalar field without self-interactions, minimally coupled to gravity.
+For such rotating boson stars a nonaxisymmetric dynamical instability has been found in \cite{Sanchis}.
+However, when the boson star frequency $\omega$ approaches its upper limit given by the boson mass $m$, the growth rate of this instability scales like $\propto \left(1 - \omega / m \right)$, and thus the growth rate approaches zero in the Newtonian limit \cite{Siemonsen:2020hcg}.
+Furthermore, when appropriate nonlinear scalar self-interactions of the scalar field are included also the instability of the boson stars on the relativistic branch is quenched \cite{Siemonsen:2020hcg}.
+Thus also highly compact rotating boson stars may be dynamically stable on relevant astrophysical scales, and possibly exhibit similar features for magnetized accretion disks as the ones observed here.

 We construct the equilibrium configurations as solutions to the relativistic Euler equations assuming the presence of a toroidal magnetic field and constant angular momentum of the disk.
 We further describe the accreting plasma by a perfect fluid with polytropic equation of state.
 The influence of the magnetic field is evaluated by considering models with different degree of magnetization quantified by the ratio of the thermal and magnetic pressure, which serves as a magnetization parameter.
-In order to compare to the purely hydrodynamical case we choose several representative boson star solutions ranging from mildly to highly relativistic, which are characterized by qualitatively different morphology of the equilibrium tori.
-Then we analyse the impact of the magnetic field by exploring certain distinctive features such as modifications in the disk compactness, location of the cusps and centers, distribution of the predominant fluid density, transitions in the geometry or topology of the equilibrium configurations.
+In order to compare to the purely hydrodynamical case we choose several representative boson star solutions ranging from less to highly relativistic, which are characterized by a qualitatively different morphology of the equilibrium tori.
+Then we analyse the impact of the magnetic field by exploring certain distinctive features such as modifications in the disk compactness, location of the density cusps and density centers, distribution of the predominant fluid density, transitions in the geometry or topology of the equilibrium configurations.